 Here are a few ideas that will help you cultivate an attitude of knowing

-- Question everything, including your own beliefs.
-Not as a cynic but as someone who is interested in knowing the truth—not someone else’s truth (which would be a belief) but your own truth.
+Don’t question a cynic but as someone who is interested in knowing the truth.
+Again, not someone else’s truth (which would be a belief) but your own truth.

-And finally, don’t make the above into another belief.
+And finally, don’t make anything you have read above into another belief.
 Find out the truth about it for yourself…and then live with that expanded awareness.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!